georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 ```
 ## 1 with absolute error < 9.3e-07
 ```
-now we can use the conditional distribution and the prior for $\theta$ to compute an approximation of this distribution: infact sampling from the distribution of $\theta$ we can fix this value to obtain the conditional distibution $X|\theta$ and now sampling from this distribution we obtain a sample from the prior predictive: repeating this process $N$ times we obtain an approximation of the prior predictive distribution.
+now we can use the conditional distribution and the prior for $\theta$ to compute an approximation of this distribution: in fact sampling from the distribution of $\theta$ we can fix this value to obtain the conditional distribution $X|\theta$ and now sampling from this distribution we obtain a sample from the prior predictive: repeating this process $N$ times we obtain an approximation of the prior predictive distribution.

 ```r
 n = 1000